 Dr. Arbore says life as a low-income senior with HIV can feel like a series of tradeoffs.
 This struggle is most obvious when it comes to expensive medications.

 Choosing between quality of life and expensive medications

 Like most people with HIV, Childress has dozens of pills to take every morning and every night.

-“The average number of medications an older person takes ranges from 8-12 prescriptions per year and when you think that one of those prescriptions might be $450 a month, you can see how quickly that adds up,” says Dr. Arbore.
+“The average number of medications an older person takes ranges from eight to 12 prescriptions per year, and when you think that one of those prescriptions might be $450 a month, you can see how quickly that adds up,” says Dr. Arbore.
 “And so we are making people choose between quality of life and their medications.
 We’re asking them to make a really difficult decision.”

 For all the luck Childress has had in getting housing and financial help, he’s still struggling with feeling alone.
 He has lost many friends to AIDS over the years.